ibm-client-engineering/solution-filenet-aws/website/docs/3-Create/Deploy.md

       - kubernetes.io/ingress.class: nginx
 ```

-Delete the old CR from the cluser and reapply it then scale Operator down and back up in order to get pods online.
+Delete the old CR from the cluster and reapply it, then scale the Operator down and back up in order to get pods online.

 Next we will edit the Ingress object using the following command: